Saltar al contenido principal

 A take on the half-up, half-down claw clip hairstyle, the fold over is ideal for sprucing up mid-length hair.
 Try experimenting with the style and design of the claw clip for a fun, individualized look.

-Step two: Twist the hair in the ponytail up into a coil, with the ends facing downward.
+2. Twist the hair in the ponytail up into a coil, with the ends facing downward.

-Step three: Fold the ends into the base of the bun and clip the claw mid-length to secure the look.
+3. Fold the ends into the base of the bun and clip the claw mid-length to secure the look.
 It sits in the middle of the back of the head.

 Mini claw clips

-Here is one of Fields’s favorite ways to use mini claw clips, which is a throwback to the nineties butterfly clips.
+Here is one of Fields’s favorite ways to use mini claw clips, which is a throwback to the nineties’ butterfly clips.

-Step one: Part the hair in the middle of the head, from ear to ear.
+1. Part the hair in the middle of the head, from ear to ear.

 Another one of Fields' favorites includes twisting hair up into a bun and securing it with numerous mini claw clips.
 It's an updated, fun take on the bun-plus-claw-clip style.